 - Monty Python's Flying Circus: In the first season a knight in armor would knock various characters over the head with a rubber chicken at least once in every episode.

 - Frasier uses a few recurring baristas at the Café Nervosa set.
 A particular Indian actress appears for eleven episodes in the first through third seasons as the most commonly-seen one.
+Likewise, its parent show, Cheers had a number of background bar regulars, most notably Paul who became something of a minor supporting character.

 - Pretty much every single Fire Emblem game has had Anna show up, who usually either provides tutorials or mans the Secret Shops.
 A full thirteen games into the series she ascends to the role of full-fledged playable unit in Awakening.